How to Handle the Emotional Rollercoaster of Coronavirus Stress

 While the idea of a long-term fight against the coronavirus — and, consequently, long-term social distancing guidelines — doesn’t rattle some, many of us have found ourselves tired and a little queasy feeling from the topsy-turvy emotional roller coaster of the pandemic so far.

-The good news, though, is there are ways to manage your emotional health as well as your physical health while the pandemic stretches on for, well, who knows how long?
-And with a tough winter ahead where healthcare providers will be dealing both with the coronavirus and seasonal influenza, being able to navigate the emotional ups and downs will be important.
+The good news, though, is there are ways to manage this coronavirus stress, your emotional health and your physical health while the pandemic stretches on for, well, who knows how long?
+And with a tough winter where healthcare providers will be dealing both with the coronavirus and seasonal influenza just starting, being able to navigate the emotional ups and downs will be important.

 We spoke with psychologist Susan Albers, PsyD about how to prepare yourself for the long haul and how to let yourself get carried away by the wild ride that is the coronavirus pandemic.

 It’s important to understand that our bodies — and minds — aren’t really made to handle something long-term like this pandemic and the associated pandemic stress.

 “Usually if you have a stressor, it probably means you’re stressed out for the day or, at most, maybe a week,” says Dr. Albers.
 “But prolonged periods of stress for months and months, it’s just not how we’re wired.”